SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/define-flow-actions.md

 Things to consider:

 * How often should we send new information?​
-* Should the next email be based on contact engagement, when a contact is filling in a form or clicking a link?
+* Should the next email be based on contact engagement, when a contact is filling in a form or clicking a tracked link?
 * Should all contacts get the same content?

 ### Send email (mailing)